Mushigarou/NetPractice/README.md

 #### Router

 ⭐ *Routers facilitate **communication between networks***
+  - Provides a **traffic control point** (security, filtering, redirecting)
+    - In the past, Switches could not perform such filtering
+    - Routers are considered the logical separation of devices
   - Routers **learn which network they are attached to**
     - Known as **Routes** - Sorted in **Routing Table**